rexoliver/4240/README.md

 Enter email address of administrator we want to send this report to:

 Options for this user:
 1. Total Resources Used
-2. list of running programs
+2. List of running programs
-3. list of programs by resource usage
+3. List of programs by resource usage
-4. list of users sorted by resource usage
+4. List of resources with total usage printed beside them

+Output: <user>_report.txt